Areeya Chumsai

-Areeya Sirisopa (อารียา สิริโสภา; RTGS: Ariya Sirisopha) or Areeya Chumsai (อารียา ชุมสาย; nicknamed "Pop"(ป็อป, born June 28, 1971)) is a Thai model, lecturer and filmmaker.
+Areeya Sirisopa (อารียา สิริโสภา; RTGS: Ariya Sirisopha) or Areeya Chumsai (อารียา ชุมสาย; nicknamed "Pop"(ป็อป, born June 28, 1971)) is an American-Thai model, lecturer, director and beauty pageant titleholder.

 Early life and education

-Areeya Chumsai was born in Ann Arbor, Michigan, the United States, the daughter of Thai immigrants.
-She spent her childhood and adolescent years in the state of Michigan and received a degree in journalism from Michigan State University in 1993.
+Chumsai was born in Ann Arbor, Michigan, the United States, the daughter of Thai immigrants.
+She spent her childhood and adolescent years in the state of Michigan.
+She attended high school at warren Fitzgerald and later received a degree in journalism from Michigan State University in 1993.
+The family's original surname had been changed in the USA to "Chumsai", the name of a branch of the Thai royal family deriving from a son of King Rama III; the true Chumsai (also Jumsai) family demanded she change it, feeling she was attempting to pass herself off as being a member of a high-society family despite having no connection to them.
+She later adopted the surname Sirisopa.

 Pageantry

 Upon completion of her undergraduate studies, she traveled to Thailand to visit relatives and found a side job as a model for various fashion magazines.
 Within a year, she qualified for the Miss Thailand pageant and won the crown in 1994.
-She went on to compete in the Miss Universe pageant held in the Philippines, placing 13th overall; and recipient of the "Best Kodak Smile."
+She went on to compete in the Miss Universe pageant held in the Philippines, placing 13th overall, and being the recipient of the "Best Kodak Smile".

 During her reign as Miss Thailand, she began working as a model, actress, and emcee.

 Career

 Teaching career

 Upon completion of her reign as Miss Thailand, Areeya went on to teach English and writing to Thai students at Bangkok University and later Chulalongkorn University.
-In 1995, she became a military officer at the Chulachomklao Royal Military Academy ranked as a 2nd Lieutenant while teaching English to Thai soldiers.
-Her experiences in the military were later described in her book "Bootcamp."
+In 1995, while teaching English to Thai soldiers at the Chulachomklao Royal Military Academy she became a military officer with the rank of Second Lieutenant.
+Her experiences in the military were later described in her book "Bootcamp".
 She also wrote a column for the Thai fashion magazine Praew and continued to model.
 In 1999, she worked as a spokesperson/model for Hitachi, Ltd., appearing in both print and television advertisements.
 In 2000, she became the first Thai woman to receive the 13th Tokyo Creation Award, awarded for her social service.